 In this guide we’ll look at the best heat guns for the UK market.

-We’ve compared ease-of-use, performance, build quality and cost
+I’ve compared ease-of-use, performance, build quality and cost

-to give you our top recommendations.
+to give you my top recommendations.

 More Detailed Heat Gun Reviews

 The DeWalt D26411-GB is probably the best heat gun you can find right now because it’s robust, powerful, and has a stable base for hands free use.
 DeWalt is one of the best known and most loved power tool brands in the world, and I couldn’t wait to get my hands on their heat gun.